frostealth/yii2-aws-s3/README.md

 Yii2 AWS S3 can only work with **one** bucket per a component configuration.

-Component currently supports CloudFront (getting a CDN url for an object in S3 bucket).
+The component currently supports CloudFront (getting a CDN url for an object in a S3 bucket).

 ## Installation
 1. The preferred way to install this extension is through [composer](http://getcomposer.org/download/).